 Step 4: Heat up the cast iron skillet or grill

 Heat up a cast iron skillet or grill to high heat or until it starts to smoke.
 Add a drizzle of oil or a pat of butter to prevent sticking.
-Butter, with its milk solids, should quickly achieving a dark rust on your steak while imparting a slightly bitter, charred flavor.
+Butter, with its milk solids, should quickly achieve a dark rust on your steak while imparting a slightly bitter, charred flavor.

 Step 5: Start searing or grilling